mromerobos/petfinder/README.md

 A new Flutter application for PFM.

-Este obra está bajo una licencia de Creative Commons Reconocimiento-NoComercial-SinObraDerivada 3.0 España. (https://creativecommons.org/licenses/by-nc-nd/3.0/es/)
+This work is under a Commons Reconocimiento-NoComercial-SinObraDerivada 3.0 Spain license. (https://creativecommons.org/licenses/by-nc-nd/3.0/es/)

+Some of the images that appear in the project have been provided by the Icons8 page. (https://icons8.com/)

 ## Getting Started